shivannis/xandr-docs-public/xandr-docs/articles/monetize/digital-platform-ui-api-info.md

 ---
+title: Monetize API
-title : Microsoft Monetize - Monetize API description : Learn about API and the services that are available using the links given in this page. ms.date: 10/28/2023
+description: Learn about API and the services that are available using the links given in this page. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Monetize API
+# Monetize API

 Microsoft Monetize is built on a robust API that is available to customers.
 You can use this API to automate certain tasks